Untoldhacker-Dev/BBcurrencyQuoteBot/README.md

 <b> Yes! you got it right! it can be used in inline mode!

     ## Setting it up.
-    Impo the bot to your Account > Enable inline mode from botfather > Launch bot > that's it!
+    Import the bot to your Account > Enable inline mode from botfather > Launch bot > that's it!